mosala777/Predicting-Dementia-in-PwPD/README.md

 This repository contains the relevant source code used in the publication
-**Predicting Dementia in People with Parkinson's Disease** (Mohamed Aborageh, Tom Hähnel, Patricia Martinsconde, Jochen Klucken & Holger Fröhlich. npj parkinson's disease.
-2025.
-DOI: TBD).
+**Predicting Dementia in People with Parkinson's Disease** (Mohamed Aborageh, Tom Hähnel, Patricia Martinsconde, Jochen Klucken & Holger Fröhlich).
-Please refer to this publication for further information.

 The repository contains the following code:
 **model_training**: Code for training the Random Forest, Gradient Boosting (XGBoost) and Logistic Regression models.